What happens if I decline cookies?

 I was born and grew up in Newcastle upon Tyne, in north-east England, but I’ve spent nearly all my adult life in London, and feel an honorary southerner now.

-My first three novels follow the story of Mike Stanhope, a London-based freelance journalist specialising in the world of logistics.
+Most of my novels follow the story of Mike Stanhope, a London-based freelance journalist specialising in the world of logistics.
 (To those who don’t know, that means trucking, warehousing and freight.)
 Mike starts off divorced and depressed, but he’s tried writing his own mystery drama as a way of shaking his life into a new direction – and in Alternative Outcome he succeeds in doing this in ways he never expected.

 Generally, though, Mike is modest about his abilities and reluctant to take on a challenge, so he is constantly puzzled at the way he keeps finding himself drawn against his will into demanding and sometimes frightening situations.
 He also lacks confidence with women, yet seems to attract them in spite of himself, inviting complexity into his life against his better judgement.